Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic/readme.txt

-Creates a typical SBA application that consists of a feeder and a processor that uses a polling container.
+Creates a basic SBA application with two processing units.
+The Feeder processing unit sends Data objects through the Space to a Processor.
+The Space and the Processor are collocated in the same processing unit.

 GENERAL DESCRIPTION:
 --------------------